marcusgia2505/classsExGameInstructions/docs/050_Ready_made_games.rst

 a fixed wage without a share of the revenue, a share of the revenue without a fixed wage and a mixture of the two, labelled Bonus.
 The systems in which the agent receives a share of the revenue involve organisational costs.
 Therefore, following table results:

 ======================== =========== ========================== ========================== ============
-Renumeration system      Fixed wage  Share of revenue player 1  Share of revenue player 2  Revenue loss
+Renumeration system      Fixed wage  Share of revenue participant 1  Share of revenue participant 2  Revenue loss
 ======================== =========== ========================== ========================== ============
 Fixed wage system        3.20 €      100%                       0%                         0%
 Bonus system             1.60 €      60%                        25%                        15%
 Share of revenue system  0 €         20%                        50%                        50%
 ======================== =========== ========================== ========================== ============

-In the table, player 1 denotes the principal and player 2 the agent.
+In the table, participant 1 denotes the principal and participant 2 the agent.
 The agent then chooses his level of effort and consequently the revenue and his disutility from working denoted in €:

 ================ ============ ======= ======= ============ ================